Item 15: Understand the borrow checker

 The final variation of the previous section is an example of a more general approach: use Rust's smart pointers for interconnected data structures.

-Item 9 described the most common smart pointer types provided by Rust's standard library.
+Item 8 described the most common smart pointer types provided by Rust's standard library:

 • Rc allows shared ownership, with multiple things referring to the same item.
-Often combined with…
+Rc is often combined with RefCell.

 • Cell allows interior mutability for Copy types.

-For example, one pattern that breaks the one-way flow of ownership in tree-like data structures is when there's an "owner" pointer back from an item to the thing that owns it:
+For example, one pattern that breaks the one-way flow of ownership in tree-like data structures is when there's an "owner" pointer back from an item to the thing that owns it, as shown in Figure 3-3.
+These owner links are useful for moving around the data structure; for example, adding a new sibling to a Leaf needs to involve the owning Branch.

 struct Tree {